Vulcain Cricket X-Treme Automatic alarm diving watch

-The Swiss watch manufacture Vulcain will soon start selling their new limited edition Vulcain Cricket X-Treme Automatic alarm diving watch with only six hundred numbered pieces to ever reach the market.
+Vulcain will soon start selling its new limited-edition Cricket X-Treme Automatic Alarm diver (refs.
+211931.201RF & 211931.202BRF) with only six hundred numbered pieces to ever reach the market.

 According to the brand, each version will be limited to only 300 pieces.

-Although this watch reminds me of JLC’s gorgeous Navy Seals Diving Alarm series of watches that was refreshed early this year, I must admit that the new Vulcain Cricket X-Treme Automatic model clearly has a face of its own.
+Although this model reminds me of JLC’s gorgeous Navy Seals Diving Alarm series, I must admit that the Cricket X-Treme Automatic model has a face of its own.

-What’s even more important is that, unlike a great deal of its competitors, Vulcain uses its own Cricket V-21 automatic caliber, not some industry workhorse from ETA or one of its numerous smaller competitors.
+What’s even more important is that, unlike a lot of its competitors, Vulcain uses its own Cricket V-21 automatic caliber, not some industry workhorse from ETA or one of its numerous smaller competitors.

 Of course, the engine still needs to pass the test of time to prove its accuracy and reliability.

-By the way of speaking of alarm, as you can see on the pictures, the setting crown of the watch is moved around 15 degrees in clockwise direction in order to make some space for the alarm “on/off” button, which is conveniently placed between 2 and 3 o’clock.
+By the way of speaking of alarm, as you can see on the pictures, the setting crown is moved around 15 degrees in a clockwise direction to make some space for the alarm “on/off” button, which is conveniently placed between 2 and 3 o’clock.

 Photos: Vulcain